| |

 Emma Elizabeth's story

-Henry had worked dragging logs for Emma's father, a sawmill operator, but the couple went to Mt Cole where at the height of the timber industry some 31 mills were operating.
+Henry had worked dragging sawmill logs for Emma's father who operated a sawmill, but the couple went to Mt Cole where at the height of the timber industry some 31 mills were operating.
 At other times, he worked as a drover and a labourer.

-Charles Heslop (1928-1992) recalled that his father Alex Heslop and Emma's brother Charles, on occasions, would pay the woodman on her behalf.
-Her nephew Thomas Dadswell (1900-1985) said she resorted to taking in washing to help make ends meet.
+Charles Heslop (1928-1992) recalled that his father Alex Heslop and Emma's brother Charles, on occasions would pay a woodman to deliver firewood for Emma.
+Her nephew Tom Dadswell (1900-1985) said she resorted to taking in washing to help make ends meet.

 In 1887, when Emma had five children, Henry is shown in Ararat Shire rate books as buying a house on 2 acres of Crown Land from the estate of the late Mr. Moysey.
-He was described as a 'teamster', presumably working with bullock teams to drag logs to the mills.
+He was described as a 'teamster', presumably working with bullock teams to drag logs to sawmills.

 Ethel Nicholson (nee Bell) could recall a story from her father, Henry William Bell (Emma's third child, also known as Harry, 1882-1935), that when he was nine (about 1891), a log rolled onto his foot when he was with his father.
 Later in life, Harry jnr. still had a twisted or club foot, although he was accepted into the Army during World War One.